Israel–Malaysia relations: Travel

 On 24 October 1994, Malaysia permitted Malaysian Muslims to visit Jerusalem by entering through Jordan, with the condition that they refrain from visiting other parts of Israel.
 Additionally, the pilgrims were not allowed to stay in Israel for more than two weeks.
 Following this announcement, Christian groups in Malaysia requested similar arrangements for visiting Israel.
 Their request was approved on 10 November 1994.
 Subsequently, the Malaysian Travel Association coordinated with the Israeli embassy in Singapore regarding Malaysian tourism to Israel.
 In 1995, Malaysian travel agents visited Israel.
 Later that year, Israel's national airline, El Al, signed an air-traffic agreement with Malaysia Airlines.
 In May 1995, a Malaysian television crew visited Israel.
 On 18 June 1995, the program was broadcast on Malaysian television, featuring an interview with an Israeli mayor, Ehud Olmert, accompanied by Israeli songs playing in the background.

 In 2009, the government imposed a ban on visits to Israel, citing heightened security risks associated with the Israeli–Palestinian conflict.
 The ban was lifted in 2011, albeit with restrictions such as a quota of 700 pilgrims per year, a limit of no more than 40 pilgrims per church group, and a minimum age requirement of 18.
 Additionally, pilgrims were restricted to visiting Israel no more than once every three years, with each stay capped at a maximum of 10 days.
 In October 2012, the Malaysian government lifted the quota on pilgrimage tourism to Israel and extended the maximum stay duration from 10 to 21 days.

 Israeli citizens are generally prohibited from entering Malaysia.
-However, in October 2022, Nuseir Yassin, popularly known as Nas Daily, entered Malaysia legally using his Saint Kitts and Nevis passport.
+However, in August 2013, Israeli journalist Gideon Levy travelled to Malaysia with Palestinian minister Hind Khoury and was granted entry by Malaysian authorities; Levy had been invited to Malaysia by Mahathir Mohamad.
+In October 2022, Nuseir Yassin, popularly known as Nas Daily, entered Malaysia legally using his Saint Kitts and Nevis passport.
 The Malaysian Immigration Director-General confirmed that Yassin, who holds dual citizenship, adhered to Malaysian immigration laws.
+In 2023, due to the Gaza war, Israel issued a travel advisory recommending its citizens to avoid travelling to Muslim countries, including Malaysia, due to "security concerns".
+In March 2026, it was reported that at least eight Israeli citizens, holding either Israeli passports only or Israeli and other foreign passports, had been detained while using Malaysia as a transit stop, necessitating Israeli ambassador to Singapore Eliyahu Vered Hazan to intervene and secure their releases and deportations.
+Of the eight, four had consulted an AI chatbot on the feasibility of travelling through Malaysia.

+In July 2026, Malaysia reaffirmed its restrictions on the entry of Israeli nationals after reports that some Israeli citizens entered the country using other passports and were involved in the Network School programme in Johor.
+Prime Minister Anwar Ibrahim said that any Israeli nationals found to have entered Malaysia would be deported, reiterating Malaysia's policy of not recognising Israel.
+As of mid July, no evidence was found that Israelis were participating in the said programme.